 If you want to make sure that your websites are secure, there are certain things you need to do:

-- use permanent server-side redirects for ensuring that your users and search engines always go to the HTTPS webpages and make sure that the content is the same on both HTTP and HTTPS websites.
+use permanent server-side redirects from HTTP to HTTPS for ensuring that your users and search engines always go to the HTTPS webpages and make sure that the content is the same on both HTTP and HTTPS websites.